dpbac/speech_to_text_with_python/README.md

 2. Transcript audio files from telephonic calls and apply on it sentiment and topic analysis.

-During the tools exploration phase audio files in different conditions are used.
+During tools exploration phase audio files under different conditions are used.
 Such as:

 * Different languages of speakers (english and dutch)